Whole Wheat Bread

 How long does the dough need to rise?

 This bread dough needs to rise twice, first in an oiled bowl and second in the bread pan.
 The first rise takes about an hour, until the dough doubles in size.
-The second rise is shorter, about 20 to 30 minutes.
+The second rise is shorter, about 30-45 minutes.
 For the second rise, the dough is ready to go into the oven when the top is just above the top of the bread pan, as seen in the photo below.

 Dough rising in bread pan.